openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 @endsphinxdirective

-## <a name="install-openvino"></a>Step 1: Install the Intel® Distribution of OpenVINO™ Toolkit
+## <a name="install-openvino"></a>Step 1: Install OpenVINO™ Runtime

-1. Select and download the Intel® Distribution of OpenVINO™ toolkit installer file from [Intel® Distribution of OpenVINO™ toolkit for Linux](https://software.intel.com/en-us/openvino-toolkit/choose-download).
+1. Select and download the OpenVINO™ Runtime installer file from [Intel® Distribution of OpenVINO™ toolkit for Linux](https://software.intel.com/en-us/openvino-toolkit/choose-download).
 2. Open a command prompt terminal window.
 You can use the keyboard shortcut: Ctrl+Alt+T
-3. Change directories to where you downloaded the Intel Distribution of OpenVINO™ toolkit for Linux file.<br>
+3. Change directories to where you downloaded the OpenVINO™ Runtime for Linux installer file.<br>
    If you downloaded the starter script to the current user's `Downloads` directory:
    ```sh
    cd ~/Downloads/